-There is inadequate space for the patient range of motion in degrees, or important information as to where the pain is located or the quality of the pain.
-This minimal charting supports the as different doctors saw the patient day-to-day and week-to-week, so legibility and clarity was important for continuity of and efficacious care.
+The areas where the clinician can inscribe circles regarding tests performed and clinical findings was very difficult to read as it was illegible when a clinician did write.
+This is important as different doctors saw the patient day-to-day and week-to-week, so legibility and clarity was important for continuity of and efficacious care.
 In some parts of the form, there were small areas where the clinician could accompany the circle with commentary, but this was done rarely; when it was done it was nearly always illegible.